10 Considerations When Comparing Health Care Plans

 9. Costs: Find out what deductibles you will need to pay before the health care policy will pay.
 Learn what percent the health care will pay after your deductible, as well what percent they will pay if you need to use a doctor, hospital, or specialist that is out of network.
 Find out if there will be co-payments.
 These are the fees you need to pay when visiting your doctor, hospital, or emergency room.
 Finally, know your limits.
 Some plans have lifetime limits on how much the health care plan will pay and some have lifetime limits along with yearly limits.

 10. Exclusions: The last consideration is the exclusions list.
-You will want to review each plan’s exclusions list to find out what is not covered and to see if any condition you currently have or expect to have in the future is included on that list.
+You will want to review each plan’s exclusions list to find out what is not covered so you don't have any surprises once you have selected your health insurance options.